timothyrubin/DependencyLDA/README.md

 ##### Compiling the Mex files from C

-All matlab scripts call compiled c code (which matlab compiles into mex files) when sampling the z/z' indicators ).
+All matlab scripts call compiled c code (which matlab compiles into .mex files) when sampling the z/z' indicators ).
 I have included code that was compiled on a Mac in the appropriate directories.
-If you are on a mac, these should work as is.
-If they don't, or you are not on a mac, you should recompile all of the code in the "/Mex_Samplers" directory.
-Running the script "compileCode64bit.m" within this directory should work.
+If you are on a mac, the .mex files should work as is.

+If the you are not on a mac or the code doesn't work for you, you should recompile all of the c code in the "/Mex_Samplers" directory by running the following script within that directory:

+		compileCode64bit.m

 Note that matlab sometimes gives an error (depending on your computer's) when compiling "GibbsSamplerLDA_v2.c".
 The issue that this causes has been addressed in the script that uses this code ("Train_pCT_New_V01.m"), so this should not cause any problems.